Cheapest Car Insurance for 18-Year-Olds

 How to get cheaper car insurance for young drivers

-Shopping around, looking for discounts and adjusting your coverage can help make car insurance cheaper for young drivers.
+Shopping around, looking for car insurance discounts and adjusting your coverage can help make car insurance cheaper for young drivers.

-Your age is among the many factors insurance companies use to determine your rate.
+Your age is among the many factors companies use to set your car insurance rate.
 The others include:

 - Your driving record